twilio/BankersBox/README.md

 storage.

-BankersBox aims to bring redis-like APIs and behavior to the client-side using localStorage as the data backing mechanism.
+BankersBox aims to bring redis-like APIs and behavior to the client-side using localStorage as the default data backing mechanism.
 You can store strings, arrays, and javscript objects in BankersBox.
 Behind the scenes, BankersBox transparently uses JSON.stringify and JSON.parse to save and restore non-string values to their original types.

+BankersBox uses a pluggable storage adapter system so that other methods may be used to persist and restore data other than with localStorage.
+See the Storage Adapters section below.

 BankersBox is **not** a redis client.
-It is only meant to be a localStorage abstraction with redis-like APIs and behaviors for those familiar with the redis way.
+It is only meant to be a storage abstraction with redis-like APIs and behaviors for those familiar with the redis way.
 If you are looking for a javascript redis client (e.g. for use with node.js) please turn back now.